Generic Name: umeclidinium (ue-mek-li-DIN-ee-um)

 Inhaled umeclidinium comes with patient information leaflet.
 Read the directions carefully before using umeclidinium.
 If you do not understand the directions or you are not sure how to use the inhaler, ask your doctor to show you what to do.
 Also, ask your doctor to check regularly how you use the inhaler to make sure you are using it properly.

-Use umeclidinium at the same time each day.
+Use umeclidinium at the same time each day to prevent COPD attacks.

 Do not stop using umeclidinium or other breathing medicines that your doctor has prescribed for you unless you have discussed this with your doctor.